Spring Festivals On The Appalachian Trail – 2012

 Great Smoky Mountain National Park – And The Machoists Got Pelted

-Since the early 90's, some old Appalachian Trail thru-hikers that I know have maintained the tradition of an annual winter hike.
+Since the early 90's, some Appalachian Trail thru-hikers that I know have continued the tradition of an annual winter hike.
 As I detailed in "40 at 40", the trip is never easy and is typically booked within a few weeks of the MLK holiday.
 After a four year absence, I made a guest appearance during their three-day ramble of the Great Smoky Mountain National Park this year.
 It was mid-way through their hike when we met up at the Mt.
-Collins Shelter after the machoists had gotten pelted by … [Read more...]
+Collins Shelter after the machoists got pelted by hail for 30 … [Read more...]

 How To Start A Fire With A Bag Of Doritos….